 Supporting hairdressers and barbers to talk to clients about climate change

-In partnership with Sustainable Salons, Climate for Change and the Australian Conservation Foundation, we are offering a new program, Climate Conversations: Chats in the Chair.
-This new program provides free training to local hairdressers and barbers to help them have conversations and inspire their clients to take climate action.
+In partnership with Sustainable Salons, Climate for Change and the Australian Conservation Foundation, we will run a new program, Climate Conversations: Chats in the Chair.
+This new program will provide free training to local hairdressers and barbers to help them have conversations and inspire their clients to take climate action.

 New Community Skills for Climate Action program